CRA Interest Calculator Canada (2026): Tax Debt Cost + Payoff

 Enter your total CRA debt including principal tax owed, accumulated penalties, and interest charges.
 Include all debt types: income tax arrears, GST/HST debt, source deduction debt, CPP/EI contributions, and benefit overpayments.
 Add your gross monthly income and monthly essential expenses (housing, food, utilities, transportation, dependent care).

-The calculator shows four scenarios: monthly payment under a 10-year CRA payment arrangement with continuing interest at current rates (~6-8% annually), estimated savings if Taxpayer Relief approves penalty and interest cancellation, consumer proposal monthly payment with 60-80% debt reduction, and bankruptcy cost if you have no income or assets.
+The calculator shows four scenarios: monthly payment under a 10-year CRA payment arrangement with continuing interest at the CRA’s current prescribed rate (7% as of Q3 2026), estimated savings if Taxpayer Relief approves penalty and interest cancellation, consumer proposal monthly payment with 60-80% debt reduction, and bankruptcy cost if you have no income or assets.
 Results include total amounts paid, timelines, and legal protections for each option.

 Understanding your results requires knowing CRA’s collection timeline.
 Unlike regular creditors bound by 2-6 year provincial statutes of limitations, CRA has 6-10 years to collect depending on debt type, and the limitation period can restart with any payment or debt acknowledgment.
 This extended collection power makes CRA debt more urgent than typical unsecured debt.